graeter-group/sith/doc/modules/bash_rsts_doc/resubmit_failed.rst

       using the command given by the flag -e.

         -d  <path='./'> directory where the log and com files are.
-        -e  <exec='ERROR: keyword single_g09 not recognized as part of pkgdeveloper.
-Use 'pkgdeveloper -h' to see the options you can use. -c -f '> execution command to be resubmitted.
+        -e  <exec='ERROR: keyword single_g09 not recognized as part of sith.
+Use 'sith -h' to see the options you can use. -c -f '> execution command to be resubmitted.
 This command is very important to be given inside of " such that it is understood as only one value.
         -f  <frozen=''> line to freeze dofs. eg: '2 5 F'.